 Tamidela isn’t busy resting on her laurels though.
 She’s still actively building her already impressive tech resume.
 “I took AP [computer science] principles and am currently in AP research where I am conducting a mixed-method study (for ISEF) on how website accessibility impacts interactivity.
 I am utilizing data science topics I learned to map trends in interactivity rates,” she said.

 This year, NCWIT selected 40 national winners and 360 honorable mention awards from 3,300 applicants.
-Eight other TechGirlz TAB members received the NCWIT Aspirations in Computing honorable mention awards: Maanya Chugh, Trevor Gardner, Vibha Gunturi, Sahasra Nandela, Ananya Raghunath, Ishitaa Saxena and Ava Saydam.
-In addition, Sophia Tamburrino was chosen as a Rising Star in the Greater Philadelphia region and Kylie Cameron of Columbiana, Ohio, was selected for an Affiliate Award.
+Nine other TechGirlz TAB members received the NCWIT Aspirations in Computing honorable mention awards: Maanya Chugh, Trevor Gardner, Vibha Gunturi, Sahasra Nandela, Ananya Raghunath, Ishitaa Saxena and Ava Saydam.
+In addition, Sophia Tamburrino was chosen as a Rising Star in the Greater Philadelphia region and Kylie Cameron and Amrita Acharya were selected for Affiliate awards.
 They join several board members who also received the awards last year.

 Here’s what several TAB members had to say about winning the Aspirations in Computing awards from NCWIT:

 “I am so honored to represent Louisiana in the National NCWIT 2023 ceremony and got the chance to meet an incredible group of other winners at the ceremony.
 Receiving this award and being surrounded by such an amazing community makes me feel like I have a place in the computing and technology industry in my future career.”

 “I'm truly grateful and honored to have received the NCWIT Honorable Mention Award.
 It's a recognition of the efforts I've put into pursuing my passion for technology, and it inspires me to continue working hard and making a positive impact in the field!”

 — Maanya Chugh